Mindy Sterling: Early life and education

+As a child, she was terribly shy so she took drama in high school to "get out of my insecurity and my shell".
+She was in several plays throughout high school.
+She graduated from Miami Norland Senior High School in 1972 and earned a degree in acting at Miami Dade College.

 Career

 Around 1973, Sterling landed a recurring role on the syndicated children's series Dusty's Treehouse.
-She later joined the L.A.-based comedy troupe The Groundlings.
-Despite having starred in numerous films in the 1980s and 1990s, it was her character Frau Farbissina, the diminutive and domineering Germanic cohort of Dr. Evil (Mike Myers) in Austin Powers: International Man of Mystery, that brought Sterling high praise for her work in films.
+She later joined the L.A.-based comedy troupe The Groundlings in the 1980s.
+From 1990 to 1991, she was one of the comedians in the satirical show On the Television.
+Despite having starred in numerous films in the 1980s and 1990s, it was her character Frau Farbissina, the diminutive and domineering Germanic cohort of Dr. Evil (Mike Myers) in Austin Powers: International Man of Mystery (1997), that brought Sterling high praise for her work in films.
+In 1999, she starred in the sequel Austin Powers: The Spy Who Shagged Me, and also appeared in Drop Dead Gorgeous.
+She later reprised the character Frau Farbissina in Austin Powers in Goldmember (2002) for the third and final time.